inBeat/inbeat-website/content/top-influencers/instagram/cosmetics/nigeria/_index.md

 ---
-title: Top 10 Cosmetics Instagram Influencers In Nigeria In 2023
+title: Top 10 Cosmetics Instagram Influencers In Nigeria In 2024
 description: >-
-  Find top cosmetics Instagram influencers in Nigeria in 2023.
+  Find top cosmetics Instagram influencers in Nigeria in 2024.
 Most popular hashtags: #explore #explorepage #beauty #makeup.
 platform: Instagram
-hits: 10
+hits: 13
-text_top: Identify the best Instagram influencers on inBeat.
+text_top: See the best Instagram accounts on inBeat.
-text_bottom: inBeat has 10 Instagram influencers like this in Nigeria for you to collaborate.
+text_bottom: Our platform holds 13 Instagram influencers like this in Nigeria for you to connect with.
 profiles:
+  - username: "praise_that_photographer"
+    fullname: >-
+      The Greatest
+    bio: >-
+      Professional Photographer Creative director at @weddingsbyptp @ptpstudio_ For enquires 09076385698, OR Email Ikate, elegushi, lagos.
+    location: "Nigeria"
+    followers: 82873
+    engagement: 190
+    commentsToLikes: 0.009485
+    id: ck13666uw4xz40i19lmf15wb7
+    verified: false
+    hashtags: "#african, #ptp, #ptp2021, #thegreatest"
   - username: "aivlysu"
     fullname: >-
       Sylvia